Rsgm/Hakd/README.md

  * Click and drag the app icons to move them.
 Please don't move them off the screen, you will not get them back.
  * Click the app icon to open the app.
  * Drag the title bar on the app window to move it.
 Moving it outside of the screen will snap it back inside.

+Terminal:
+ * Tab completion, can be used in some places.
+This can causecrashes if used with special characters like quotes.
+ * 'help.py' to see a list of programs.
+ * Programs must have .py at the end.
+ * The file system is like the unix filesystem.
+Use 'ls' to list files and folders, and 'ls -h' for help.
+ * Press control-c to stop a program.
+Warning, this is very dangerous because it does not tell the program it is stopping it.

 I think those are all, but I could be wrong.
 Check the input processors(menu, map, and game) in .../gui/input/ if you want.